-In the event of a delayed opening, early dismissal or school closing, a call will be placed to each child's home via the Blackboard Connect calling system.
-Additionally, the information will be posted on the school website and on the school's main number.
+In the event of a delayed opening, early dismissal, or school closing, a call will be placed to each child's home via the Blackboard Connect calling system.
+Additionally, the information will be posted on the school website and WTPS social media platforms.